Hindustan Unilever releases its first ‘Sustainable Development Report’

 Mr. Harish Manwani releases the Company’s first ‘Sustainable Development Report’ at the Company Annual General Meeting.

-Commenting on the Sustainable Development Report 2009, Mr Nitin Paranjpe, CEO and Managing Director, HUL, said, "HUL through its 76 years of corporate existence in India has always participated actively in contributing to society not only with product innovations but also with social initiatives – from health campaigns to developing micro-enterprise opportunities.
+Commenting on the Sustainable Development Report 2009, Mr Nitin Paranjpe, CEO and Managing Director, HUL, said, "HUL through its 76 years of corporate existence in India has always participated actively in contributing to society not only with product innovations but also with social initiatives.
 The Sustainable Development Report provides a clear understanding of our approach of integrating Corporate Responsibility (CR) into the conduct of our business – brands, people and processes.
 Our strategic approach of ‘small actions, big differences’ illustrates our responsibility towards multiple stakeholders and the reciprocal impact we have on each other."

 HUL’s Sustainable Development Report explores the company’s CR framework which integrates the social, economic and environmental agenda with business priorities.
 The three cornerstones for CR integration with business at HUL are: